 NewEthic Strength & Conditioning is Hampton Road’s Dedicated Vegan Gym.
 It is a training facility with indoor and outdoor areas for strength training, mobility work, and endurance drills.
 It operated in Oakland, California for 5 years and just moved to Virginia in 2020.
 Using dynamic, functional fitness, and a goal oriented approach, The owner, Ed Bauer, will help you get stronger, leaner, happier and more comfortable in your skin.
 Ed supports everyone’s individual path.
-As a judgement free, body positive, and supportive community, we are LGBT friendly, and welcome all backgrounds and body types.
+As a judgement free, inclusive space, he is LGBTQ friendly, and welcomes all backgrounds and body types.
 Also, people do not need to be fit to start exercising.
 Whether you have been working out for years or have never set foot inside of a gym, you will feel at home here.

-With years of sports nutrition behind us, we advocate a plant-based lifestyle for a variety of reasons, but respect all choices.
+With nearly 20 years of sports nutrition behind him, he advocates a drug-free, vegan lifestyle for a variety of reasons, but respect all choices.
 The mission of this gym is to create a new ethic of care and compassion, not only for our individual selves, but for the world around us, including all people, all animals, and our environment.
-With every person that walks in our door, our community will grow, transform, and redefine any limitations that were previously perceived.
+With every person that walks in the door, this community will grow, transform, and redefine any limitations that were previously perceived.
 I invite you to join me, share in this community, set a new Personal Record, and be part of this change.

 Owner: Ed Bauer